 Functional robustness to cascading extinctions was measured through the Reduction in Functional Space approach (RFS, cf. Luza et al. 2022).
 The taxonomic and functional diversity at t=0 comprised the number of fish species and trait-space area occupied by coral-associated and co-occurring fish, respectively (n= 63 species).
-For trait space occupancy analysis, a Provincial trait space (n=113 species, all species in the fish data set) was built, as we were aiming to detect which portions of the Provincial trait space could be most affected by fish elimination with coral species loss.
+For trait space occupancy analysis, a Provincial trait space (n=113 species, all species in the fish data set) was built, as we were aiming to detect which portions of the Provincial trait space could be most affected by fish loss with coral species removal.
 Based on this, subsequent spaces (polygons) were built for the following set of species: